oldlamps/AlienNewsFeed/README.md

 <img width="90%" height="90%" alt="alien help" src="https://github.com/user-attachments/assets/b223e9d6-cc94-4b20-a71c-cbbb3e3296fc" />

-## Philosophy & Motivation

-Greetings Earthlings.
-I've designed this project to fulfill a need that I couldn't get anywhere else in a way I needed.
-Having a steady flow of articles from your favorite subreddits categorized by profile, cataloged in a private database, searchable, bookmarkable and exportable was a really appealing idea.
-All while using a terminal interface that is intutiive and easy to use.
-I Hope you get some utility out of what I'm trying to accomplish.
-Remember to be respectful of the Reddit API and don't poll too often.

 ## Features

 * **Multi-Profile Management**: You can create, rename, delete, and switch between different user profiles.
 Each profile can have its own unique list of subreddits and a separate database, keeping your "Work" and "Hobby" news feeds completely separate. <img width="90%" height="90%" alt="alien profile" src="https://github.com/user-attachments/assets/d8b302fd-f84e-45b9-874b-4af624ad6b3f" />